Ministry of Adult Education and Faith Formation

 DIVORCE AND BEYOND: A TEN-WEEK SUPPORT GROUP

-DIVORCE AND BEYOND, a program of support for men and women who are divorced or have filed for divorce will begin WEDNESDAY, APRIL 19, 7:00 – 9:00pm.
-These sessions which will conclude on Wednesday, June 14, will discuss: the process of divorce, self-image, stress, anger, blame & guilt, loneliness, forgiveness, happiness and pathways to growth.
+DIVORCE AND BEYOND, a program of support for men and women who are divorced.
+The session discusses: the process of divorce, self-image, stress, anger, blame & guilt, loneliness, forgiveness, happiness and pathways to growth.
 Led by experienced facilitators who have moved beyond the cycle of anger and grief to discover “new life”, participants will experience hope and healing through listening and sharing with others.

 As a former participant commented, “Divorce is hard, but with God walking with us and leading us in the direction to go, we find strength through His presence and each other.”